 Instructions

-- Add the sourdough discard, flour, salt and melted butter and mix until well-combined.
+- Add the sourdough discard, flour, salt and mix to combine.
+With the mixer on low speed, slowly pour in the melted butter and mix until well-combined.
 Change to medium speed or knead by hand for 4-5 minutes until a smooth dough forms.
 The dough should be smooth and not sticky.
 If needed, add more flour or water (1 Tablespoon at a time) to reach your desired dough consistency.

 - Shape the dough into a ball and transfer to a large, oiled bowl.
 Cover with plastic wrap and let rise for about 1 hour, or until doubled in size.